benitezj/SimpleAnalysis/README.md

 *  slimmed ntuples (Reduced ntuples produced from above input :construction_worker:)

 It provides the analysis acceptance per control and signal region as well as optionally histograms or ntuples with event level objects.
-It is foreseen that smearing of the truth-level objects will be possible :construction_worker:.
+Smearing of the truth-level objects can optionally be done using the latest upgrade performance smearing functions.

 ## Compiling:
 It should compile out-of-the-box on top of any recent AnalysisBase release (tested in AnalysisBase,2.4.23):
 ```
  rcSetup Base,2.4.23
+ #The following line is optional and is only needed if one wants to enable smearing
+ rc checkout_pkg $SVNOFF/PhysicsAnalysis/UpgradePhys/SmearingFunctions/UpgradePerformanceFunctions/tags
  rc find_packages
  rc compile
 ```